 A well-trained emotional support dog is better equipped to provide the support you need.

-Both group classes and private sessions have their advantages when it comes to emotional support dog training.
 Although we do not provide group class, Group classes are more cost-effective and offer socialization opportunities, allowing your dog to interact with other dogs and people in a controlled setting.

 On the other hand, private sessions provide more individualized attention, focusing on your dog’s specific needs and facilitating a faster, more efficient learning process.
 Here at The Collar Club Academy we prioritize one-on-one sessions and recommend our Board & Train custom build programs for best results in ESA training.